goschtl/zope/zope2book/trunk/source/SimpleExamples.rst

 Step 2: Create Site Organization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. note:

-   Do not create public interfaces for the folders in this step.

 1. Enter the *ZopeZoo* folder and create three subfolders with *Ids*:
    'Reptiles', 'Mammals' and 'Fish'.